kirenz/jkirenz/content/authors/jan/_index.md

 superuser: true
 ---

 I'm a Professor at [HdM Stuttgart](https://www.hdm-stuttgart.de), where I help students and organizations to learn and use data science, statistics, and machine learning with Python and R programming to extract meaningful information from data.
+Please feel free to contact me if you are interested in data science seminars or data science consulting.